Proxycon/Heimdall/README.md

 ### Dependencies

-Heimdall leverages a variety of tools, frameworks and technologies:
+Heimdall leverages a variety of tools, frameworks and technologies, most notably:

 - [Gradle](https://gradle.org/) offers extensive build automation for Kotlin and Android development.